GerardoFdez7/easystore-client/README.md

 > [!IMPORTANT]
 > All code must pass ESLint checks before being committed.

+ > [!CAUTION]
+ > The Prettier extension is mandatory for this project.
+Please ensure you have it installed in your code editor.

 ### Commit Rules

 We follow the Conventional Commits specification for commit messages: